-Getting an Australian accounting degree gives you opportunities in specialized accounting areas that involves utilising and analysing the financial information of an organisation.
+Getting an Australian accounting degree gives you opportunities in specialised accounting areas that involve utilising and analysing an organisation's financial information.

 Many Australian universities, TAFE institutes and private colleges offer business and management courses.

-Specialisations in business and management include everything from business administration and project management to international trade and entrepreneurship.
+Specialisations in business and management include business administration and project management to international trade and entrepreneurship.

-The Australian ICT (Information and Communications Technology) industry is rapidly developing, which means specialisations and new computing and information technology courses are being continuously introduced.
+The Australian ICT (Information and Communications Technology) industry is rapidly developing.
+There are increasingly more specialisations and new computing and information technology courses.

-Students who want a high proficiency level in a particular field or establish a career in the field of arts can take up creative arts courses.
+Students who want a high proficiency level in a particular field or establish a career in the arts can take creative arts courses.

-Engineering and technology courses prepare students to work for engineering, government as well as telecommunication firms.
+Engineering and technology courses prepare students to work for engineering, government, and telecommunication firms.
 There is something for everyone who wishes to pursue engineering and technology in Australia.

-A health services and rehabilitation degree in Australia is holistic and flexible that enables students to work in any healthcare setting.
+A health services and rehabilitation degree in Australia is holistic and flexible, enabling students to work in any healthcare setting.

-The hospitality, tourism and personal services programs help students prepare for a career in the fields of tourism, business, marketing and hospitality management.
+The hospitality, tourism and personal services programs help students prepare for a career in tourism, business, marketing and hospitality management.

 A career in these areas will provide students with ample opportunities and practical experiences.

-International students can study law in an Australian university and obtain degrees including Bachelor of Laws, Master of Laws, a Juris Doctor, and a combined law degree.
+International students can study law in an Australian university and obtain degrees, including a Bachelor of Laws, a Master of Laws, a Juris Doctor, and a combined law degree.

-Once students complete their law degree in Australia, they can apply for professions such as legal administration, management, legal practise or other special roles.
+Once students complete their law degree in Australia, they can apply for professions such as legal administration, management, legal practice or other unique roles.

 After completing a nursing degree in Australia, students can join any healthcare setting and work at the finest facilities in the world.

-Science is a diverse and large field in Australia.
-It offers courses that are perfect for students who are passionate about discovering new things and have a problem-solving attitude.
+Science is a diverse and extensive field in Australia.
+It offers courses perfect for students who are passionate about discovering new things and have a problem-solving attitude.

-Many institutions offer science courses in various disciplines such as nanotechnology, chemistry, marine biology, physics, biotechnology, environmental science, forensic science courses in Australia and many more.
+Many institutions offer science courses in various disciplines, such as nanotechnology, chemistry, marine biology, physics, biotechnology, environmental science, and forensic science courses in Australia and many more.

 Under the Skilled Occupation stream, Australia has reserved more than 17,000 places for registered nurses.

-Considered as one of the top countries in the Healthcare industry, many universities in Australia have gained global recognition for offering a wide range of high-quality research, undergraduate and postgraduate programs in midwifery and nursing.
+Australia is considered one of the top countries in the Healthcare industry.
+Many universities in Australia have gained global recognition for offering a wide range of high-quality research and undergraduate and postgraduate programs in midwifery and nursing.

 You can choose from different courses like Nurse (Child and Family Health), Nurse (Paediatric), Nurse (Medical Practice), Nurse (Community Health), and more, as per your preference and interest.

-With the booming economy of Australia, there is a huge demand for computer and IT professionals in the country.
-Students who graduate from leading Australian universities have the highest chances to work for the best companies.
+With the booming economy of Australia, there is a massive demand for computer and IT professionals in the country.
+Graduates from leading Australian universities have the highest chances of working for the best companies.

-Occupations such as Software Engineer, Systems Analyst, website developer, graphic designer and more have much scope and are easily offered by many universities around Australia.
+Occupations such as Software Engineer, Systems Analyst, website developer, graphic designer and more have much scope.
+Many universities around Australia easily offer them.

-There are many well respected Australian universities such as: The Australian National University, The University of Melbourne, The University of Sydney and The University of South Wales.
-These universities offer courses valued and recognised globally in the field of Computer and Information Technology.
+There are many well-respected Australian universities, such as The Australian National University, The University of Melbourne, The University of Sydney and The University of South Wales.
+These universities offer courses valued and recognised globally in Computer and Information Technology.

-Australia is considered as the hub for the best education system.
-After undertaking courses in Education and teaching, International students can even apply for Permanent Residency (PR).
+Australia is the hub for the best education system.
+After undertaking courses in education and teaching, International students can apply for Permanent Residency (PR).

-After completing courses from leading Australian Universities, students can easily get a job as a Pre-primary teacher, Vocational education teacher, University lecturers, Primary and secondary teacher.
+After completing courses from leading Australian Universities, students can quickly get a job as a Pre-primary teacher, Vocational education teacher, University lecturer, and Primary and secondary teacher.

 Other than nursing, the field of medicine is also rewarding and noble.
-While designing the curriculums of health courses, Australian universities have paid careful attention to meet the world standards.
+While designing the curriculums of health courses, Australian universities have paid careful attention to meeting world standards.

 There are several top Universities in Australia offering both undergraduate medical programs and graduate-entry medical programs.

-Some of the renowned names on the list are: The Monash University, The Australian National University Medical School (ANUMS), and the University of Melbourne.
-These universities are recognised as global leaders in medicine and healthcare studies.
+Some renowned names on the list are Monash University, The Australian National University Medical School (ANUMS), and the University of Melbourne.
+These universities are global leaders in medicine and healthcare studies.

-From engineering streams like electrical, civil, mechanical, and chemical to naval architecture, aviation, food technology, industrial design and aerospace engineering, Australia offers students a broad mix of technology and engineering courses.
+From engineering streams like electrical, civil, mechanical, and chemical to naval architecture, aviation, food technology, industrial design, and aerospace engineering, Australia offers students a broad mix of technology and engineering courses.

-One of the highest paid profession in Australia is - Accounting.
-The Accounting and finance field promises a rich life and a fulfilling career to students.
+One of the highest-paid professions in Australia is - Accounting.
+The Accounting and finance field promises students a rich life and a fulfilling career.

-An accounting degree familiarises students with the concepts of financial dealing, economic business practices, taxation, bookkeeping etc.
+An accounting degree familiarises students with financial dealing, economic business practices, taxation, bookkeeping etc.

-Some of the popular Australia’s universities that provide degrees in Accounting are: The University of New South Wales, The Australian National University, and The University of Sydney.
+Some famous Australian universities that provide degrees in Accounting are The University of New South Wales, The Australian National University, and The University of Sydney.

-To become a qualified carpenter in Australia, students need to pursue a Certification II in Carpentry.
+To become a qualified carpenter in Australia, students must pursue a Certification II in Carpentry.